 So, what’s the smartest leadership move?
-After all, innovation isn’t luck – it’s science.
-And with science comes research, rules and insights that you can leverage to a business advantage in a tangible way.
+Innovation, after all, isn’t luck—it’s science.
+And with science comes research, rules, and insights that you can leverage to a business advantage in a tangible way.

 Let’s pull back the curtain to understand how science has been propelling the workspace-innovation movement, and how you can adopt a people-first mentality to create an environment that inspires your employees to do their best work.